SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks

 \subsection{Distributed GNN Training}

-Distributed GNN training systems have been developed to improve the training speed as well as the scalability in building GNN models on large graphs~\cite{zhang2020agl,md2021distgnn,ma2019neugraph, lin2020pagraph, zhang20212pgraph,jia2020improving,zheng2020distdgl, zheng2022distributed,gandhi2021p3,liu2023bgl}.
-Figure~\ref{fig:dist} illustrates the general distributed GNN training process.
-An \emph{entire} input graph and its associated node features are first loaded to the host memory of a master server.
-They are then partitioned by the master server using some \emph{in-memory} graph partitioning algorithm, such as METIS~\cite{karypis1998multilevelk}.
-The resulting subgraphs along with their corresponding node features are distributed to different workers, e.g., compute units or machines, in the cluster.
-Each worker then processes its assigned subgraph for GNN training, which involves the neighborhood aggregation as in Eq.~\eqref{eqn:gnn_train}.
+Distributed GNN training frameworks and systems~\cite{ma2019neugraph, lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl, zheng2022distributed} have been developed to improve the training speed as well as the scalability in building GNN models on large graphs.
+As shown in Figure~\ref{fig:dist}, the general process for distributed GNN training is as follows.

+An \emph{entire} input graph and its associated node features are first loaded to the main memory of a master server.
+They are then partitioned by the master server using some \emph{in-memory} graph partitioning algorithm, e.g., METIS~\cite{karypis1998multilevelk}.
+The resulting subgraphs along with their corresponding node features are distributed to different workers, e.g., GPUs or compute units, in the cluster.
+Each worker then processes its assigned subgraph for GNN training, which involves the neighborhood aggregation as a key operation~\cite{ma2021deep, hamilton2020graph}.

 For training, the workers need to communicate with each other to obtain the necessary information, including the full set of neighbors for each target training node.
 The training process also generally involves a graph sampling process, especially when the model is trained in a mini-batch manner~\cite{hamilton2017inductive,zheng2020distdgl}.
-In addition, to update model weights, gradient synchronization is done among all workers upon completion of their computation of gradients for \emph{each mini-batch} of samples.
-For each epoch, the workers need to be synchronized the same number of times as the number of mini-batches assigned to each of them, which is usually large.
-Note that the actual communication and computational patterns might be different depending on the underlying systems, but they all follow the common steps as described above.
+In addition, to update model weights, gradient synchronization~\cite{li13pytorch,sergeev2018horovod} is done among all workers upon completion of their computation of gradients for \emph{each mini-batch} of samples.